 Career Opportunities

-Those who have studied linguistics at UMW have gone on to graduate programs in such fields as English as a second language, speech/language pathology, audiology, and computer science at prestigious schools including Brown University, University of Virginia, and Georgetown University.
+Those who have studied linguistics at UMW have gone on to graduate programs in such fields as English as a second language, speech/language pathology, audiology, and computer science at prestigious schools including Brown University, the University of Virginia, and Georgetown University.
 Career options include teaching English in another country, serving as a translator, and working in journalism, library science, and editing.

 Internships